abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 #### You can't be too deliberate about assembling specific knowledge

 I actually think the best way is just to follow your own obsession.
-And somewhere in the back of your mind, you can realize that, actually, this obsession I like and I'll keep an eye out for the commercial aspects of it.
+And somewhere in the back of your mind, you can realise that, actually, this obsession I like and I'll keep an eye out for the commercial aspects of it.

 But I think if you go around trying to build it a little too deliberately, if you become too goal-oriented on the money, then you won't pick the right thing.
 You won't actually pick the thing that you love to do, so you won't go deep enough into it.